rrryuutei/Diall-Coop/README.md

 ■ First Video should autoplay
 ■ Tapping the video should pause the video
-● When a video is paused the paused icon should be shown ● Tapping the the video again should play it
+● When a video is paused the paused icon should be shown ● Tapping the video again should play it
 ■ Clicking the share button should bring up the share menu.
 Refer to react native docs for how to implement.
 ■ When you get to the end of the feed it should restart from the first video